 Please remember, the only thing that CAD added was the 3D model.
 How can we now be in such a convoluted mess?

 Yes, the death of the draftsman left a hole that may take a century to fill.

-Here is a comment on this article from a Boeing
+Lastly, I will leave you with a comment on this article from a Boeing

 If you are interested in adding professional hybrid modeling capabilities or looking for a new solution to increase your productivity, take some time to download a fully functional 30 day evaluation and play with these packages.
 Feel free to give me a call if you have any questions or would like an on-line presentation.